Punto de Vista International Documentary Film Festival

-Punto de Vista International Documentary Film Festival of Navarra is a film festival created in 2005 and held annually in the city of Pamplona.
+Punto de Vista International Documentary Film Festival of Navarra (Spanish: Festival Internacional de Cine Documental de Navarra Punto de Vista) or simply Punto de Vista Festival (Spanish: Festival Punto de Vista) is a film festival created in 2005 and held annually in the city of Pamplona.

 It emerged as the heir of the old Certamen de Creación Audiovisual de Navarra.
 It is promoted by the Department of Culture of the Government of Navarra and organized by NICDO.
 It takes place every year in March and its main venue is Baluarte, Palacio de Congresos y Auditorio de Navarra.

 History

 Certamen de Creación Audiovisual de Navarra

 Punto de Vista has an antecedent in the Navarra Audiovisual Creation Festival, a festival celebrating audiovisual creations held from 1993 to 2002.
 Videos, computer animation, and auteur documentary films had a prominent place in this festival; there even was a competition for them.
 In 1998, CD-ROM and Internet creations were added to the competition, in an attempt to include the new artistic languages that emerged from the use of new technologies.

 The Navarra Audiovisual Creation Festival welcomed artists working in the new media as well as programmers and scholars who reflected about the changes in the industry.
 In 1996 and 1998, two series of meetings were held -Video Meetings in Pamplona and Video/AlterMedia Meetings in Pamplona-, gathering specialists like Eugeni Bonet, Lourdes Cilleruelo, Marcelo Expósito, Gabriel Villota, Carles Ameller, Laura Baigorri, and María Pallier, among others.

 Directed by Ana Herrera, the Festival was under the artistic guidance of Rafael Baliña in its first four editions.

 In 2002, the Festival was redesigned and the Punto de Vista project was conceived.
 The last editions of the Navarra Audiovisual Creation Festival included retrospectives that paved the way for the new Festival to explore the territory where the documentary and the experimental converge.
 Carlos Muguiro was the curator of the retrospectives dedicated to José Val del Omar (1997) and Alexander Sokurov (1999).
 In 2000, the Festival focused on Chris Marker, with a retrospective curated by Mercedes Alvarez.
 Finally, in 2002, the festival introduced in Spain, thanks to Efrén Cuevas, a retrospective dedicated to Alan Berliner.